bionic-gpt/bionic-gpt/website/content/blog/llm-hardware/index.md

 ## Hardware Requirements by Parameters

-We scoured the internet to look at what kind of performance people are getting on CPU, Gaming GPU and a data center GPU i.e. A100
+We've collated results from various sources on the tokens per second performance achieved on CPU, Gaming GPU and a data center GPU i.e. A100.

 All the models are quantized to use less RAM/VRAM and quantized models give better tokens per second performance with only a small amount of fall off in terms of text generation.